Over the last few years, fans of MasterChef will have noticed some real changes in judge Gregg Wallace.

 He also reduced the amount of alcohol he consumed every week, swapping his regular five pints a night to only drinking a couple of nights a few.
-Drinking less and swapping fried foods and pizzas for healthy home cooked meals all helped aid Gregg’s weight loss, alongside his workout regime.
+Giving up alcohol and swapping fried foods and pizzas for healthy home cooked meals all helped aid Gregg's weight loss, alongside his workout regime.

 Speaking about his weight loss journey recently on Instagram, Gregg explained that the changes he made we small and made slowly over time, rather than making one big change to his lifestyle and diet overnight: "It’s too difficult to completely change your life overnight - that’s why so many fail - small regular changes will get you where you wanna be."

 To help others along their weight-loss journey, the TV chef then went on to launch his own wellness platform and fitness plan - Show Me.Fit with Gregg Wallace.

 The website costs £7 per month to subscribe to and alongside workouts from fitness experts and advice from nutritionists, Gregg offers recipes and suggestions for tasty meals that can also help you to lose weight.
 There's also lots of motivational advice to help you stay on track.

 On his website, Gregg says that the one problem those looking to lose weight have is that no one has showed them how to do it.

 As it says, 'This is not a diet; it is not a quick fix.
 But you will lose weight and get fitter.

 'I don’t believe in diets, that is not how I lost weight.
 I don’t agree with doing something extreme for a short period.
 I believe if you can’t see yourself doing something all of your life, then don’t start it.